jmwyds/MMM-WordOfTheDay/README.md

 This module is based off of a module written by @Bittiez.
 Thank you.

 Thank you to @volkyl for assisting with the update intervals.

+Thanks to @KristjanESPERANTO for a variety of improvements to the module.